 SRA Standards and Regulations

-References in this practice note are to the SRA Standards and Regulations 2019 as the rules relating to solicitors working for unregulated entities come into force alongside the SRA Standards and Regulations 2019.
+References in this practice note are to the SRA Standards and Regulations 2019 as the rules relating to SRA-regulated freelance solicitors come into force alongside the SRA Standards and Regulations 2019.

 Solicitors can access the forthcoming SRA Standards and Regulations 2019 materials and guidance on the SRA’s beta website.
 These materials are regularly being updated so you should check them frequently.